Toon1/GettingAndCleaningData/ReadMe.md

  - 'y_test.txt': Testing labels.
  - 'activity_labels.txt': Links the labels with their activity name.

-Create tidy daat set with run_analysis.R file
+Create tidy data set with run_analysis.R file
 =============================================

 With run_analysis.R file a tidy dataset can be created.
 The following steps are executed in this file :